peaBerberian/peaberberian.github.io/apps/README.md

 ### Return value

-The `create` function should return either:
+The `create` function should return either and object or a a Promise which resolves with that same object.
+In cases where it returns a promise, a spinner will be shown while the promise is not yet resolved.

+The object may have the following properties:

 - An `element` `HTMLElement` property corresponding to the app's content.
   Most applications should probably define an `element` property.